Isu Razi Pass: Simla Convention

 During 1913–1914, the representatives of Tibet, China and Britain met at Simla to negotiate the relations between Tibet and China.
 In the course of the negotiations, the borders of Tibet against China as well as British Raj were defined.
 Isu Razi pass was defined as the trijunction of the three jurisdictions.
 To the north of the pass was to be 'Inner Tibet', the portion of eastern Tibet that was under the control of China.
-(It had been so since 1720's.)
+(It had been so since 1720s.)
 To the east was to be China proper and to the south and west was the Burmese territory of the British Raj.
 The Chinese representative however maintained that the Inner Tibet area was already part of China.
 Since China never ratified the Simla Convention, the Chinese position still persists.
 The Gongshan Derung and Nu Autonomous County to the north of the Isu Razi pass is part of China's Yunnan province.

 The border between Tibet and the British Raj, later called the McMahon Line, was drawn on a more detailed map and negotiated between the representatives of Britain and Tibet.
 This line ended at the Isu Razi Pass.
 The border, agreed via an exchange of notes on 24–25 March 1914, was later incorporated in the Simla Convention maps.